Parisra/pypsa-eur-sec/doc/supply_demand.rst

 For the myopic transition paths, capacities already existing for technologies supplying heat are retrieved from `“Mapping and analyses of the current and future (2020 - 2030)” <https://ec.europa.eu/energy/en/studies/mapping-and-analyses-current-and-future-2020-2030-heatingcooling-fuel-deployment>`_ .
 For the sake of simplicity, coal, oil and gas boiler capacities are assimilated to gas boilers.
 Besides that, existing capacities for heat resistors, air-sourced and ground-sourced heat pumps are included in the model.
 For heating capacities, 25% of existing capacities in 2015 are assumed to be decommissioned in every 5-year time step after 2020.

-**Heating storage** (Activated in Config from the `tes <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L228>`_ option)
+**Thermal Energy Storage** (Activated in Config from the `tes <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L228>`_ option)

 Thermal energy can be stored in large water pits associated with district heating systems and individual thermal energy storage (TES), i.e., small water tanks.
+Water tanks are modeled as `stores <https://pypsa.readthedocs.io/en/latest/components.html?highlight=distribution#store,  which are connected to heat demand buses through water charger/discharger links>`_.
-A thermal energy density of 46.8 kWhth/m3 is assumed, corresponding to a temperature difference of 40 K. The decay of thermal energy: 1-exp(-1/24τ) is assumed to have a time constant  of  t=180 days for central TES and  t=3 days for individual TES, both modifiable through `tes_tau <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L229>`_ in Config file.
+A thermal energy density of 46.8 kWhth/m3 is assumed, corresponding to a temperature difference of 40 K. The decay of thermal energy in the stores: 1-exp(-1/24τ) is assumed to have a time constant  of  t=180 days for central TES and  t=3 days for individual TES, both modifiable through `tes_tau <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L229>`_ in Config file.
 Charging and discharging efficiencies are 90% due to pipe losses.
-Water tanks are modeled as `stores <https://pypsa.readthedocs.io/en/latest/components.html?highlight=distribution#store>`_,  which are connected to heat demand buses through water charger/discharger links.

 **Retrofitting of the thermal envelope of buildings**